Enterprise Performance Software: Managing Cascading Goals and 360 Reviews

 • Stop focusing only on yearly reviews and start doing regular check-ins.

-According to the 2026 Performance Management Report, companies with one system for the whole office are much more successful.
+According to this 2026 Performance Management Report, companies with one system for the whole office are much more successful.
 When you let different teams use different systems, you create silos.
 Those silos turn into gaps that swallow your strategy whole.

 From Strategy To Action